goldeneagle1833/Capstone-Space/space/README.md

 ## end user

     the ideal end user is a person who is interested in real mars photos it would also also more access to photos of mars with out the problems of trying to search

 ## schedule

-pending approval have basic routes and rough styling done within 5 days layout have data rendered on correct pages within 3 days have functionality with buttons and slidshow within 3 days
+    pending approval have basic routes and rough styling done within 5 days layout have data rendered on correct pages within 3 days functionality with buttons and slidshow within 3 days

 # Space